ssdevopsacademy/colombia_dcc/JulianMuneraLab/README.md

 ### Santiago Largo
 Is to start a new path in my general knowledge and maybe start working in this new field

+### Julian Munera
+learn about other technologies, get more knowledge and improve the one i already have.
 ---